BDC Hamburger Icon

 3. Indicate the IRS center where you filed your tax return.

-You’ll need to add this information in Part I, Box C. To find this info, look at your previous tax return or ask your accountant.
+You’ll need to add this information in Part I, Box C. You can find this information on the confirmation documents from your prior year’s filing or by referencing the filing instructions for your tax return.

 4. Add the partner’s identifying information.